Historic Filipinotown, Los Angeles: History

 was directed to erect a permanent ceremonial sign at the location.
 A resident of Historic Filipinotown, Geaga dedicated her life to end discrimination in employment, education, and housing.

 On October 31, 2011, Historic Filipinotown was officially recognized as a Preserve America community after years of advocacy by the Pilipino American Network and Advocacy (PANA) and other community advocates.
 Receiving this honor from former First Lady and Honorary Chair of the Preserve America Initiative, Michelle Obama, Historic Filipinotown is provided with strong federal support and incentives for the continued preservation of cultural and natural heritage resources.

 Demographics

-In 2010, Latinos constituted approximately 66% of the population.
-Asians comprised about 25% – with Filipinos as the largest Asian American Pacific Islander (AAPI) subgroup.
-(Of the 25% of Asian Americans that resided in Historic Filipinotown at the time of the survey, 64% were Filipino.)
-Non-Hispanics Whites and Blacks each constituted 4% of the neighborhood.
+In 2010, Hispanic or Latino Americans constituted approximately 66% of the population.
+Asian Americans and Pacific Islanders comprised about 25% – with Filipinos as the largest Asian American Pacific Islander (AAPI) subgroup.
+Of the 25% of Asian Americans that resided in Historic Filipinotown at the time of the survey, 64% were Filipino.
+Non-Hispanic Whites and Black Americans each constituted 4% of the neighborhood.